Dave Mason and Friends

 February 21, 1972

-Santa Monica Civic Center, Santa Monica, CA
+Santa Monica Civic Center, Santa Monica, CASoundboard recording, excellent quality

 Plus Bonus tracks from 1973-04-12 - Rainbow Theatre, London